mbrown1413/SqliteFind/TUTORIAL.md

 Finding Table Rows
 ==================

-We'll see if we can recover the `moz_places` table:
+We'll see if we can recover the `moz_places` table using the `sqlitefind` command.
+We'll use `--output=csv` because it's easier to read the output:

     $ python vol.py -f firefox.img sqlitefind -t moz_places --output=csv
     Needle Size: 6